wlandau/instantiate/README.md

 | Internal           | `"internal"`                  | Yes              | The internal copy of [`CmdStan`](https://mc-stan.org/users/interfaces/cmdstan) inside `instantiate`.                                                  |

-At runtime `instantiate`, the `CMDSTAN_INSTALL` environment variable takes on a different role: it overrides `instantiate`’s automatic preference for [`CmdStan`](https://mc-stan.org/users/interfaces/cmdstan).
+At runtime `instantiate`, the `CMDSTAN_INSTALL` environment variable takes on a different role: it overrides the automatic preference that `instantiate` has for the path to [`CmdStan`](https://mc-stan.org/users/interfaces/cmdstan).
 (So does the `cmdstan_install` function argument.)
 For example, if you installed `instantiate` with `CMDSTAN_INSTALL` equal `"internal"`, you can set